 - Dredge the onion and jalapeno strips in the egg/buttermilk mixture, then dredge in the flour mixture.

-- Heat fryer to 350 degrees.
-Add half of the strips to the basket, then gently lower into the oil.
+- Add half of the strips to the fryer basket, then gently lower into the oil.
 Shake gently to ensure all strips settle into the oil.
 Fry for two minutes, then remove to a paper towel lined plate.
 Repeat with the other half of the strips.

 - Bring a pot of water to a simmer and add the garlic and arbol chiles.
 Let soak for 15 minutes.
 Remove and strain very well.